-4) She realizes that she can improve a person’s grip on the cup as well as avoid the danger of scalding if she can add a protrusion to the cup (much like a saucepan).
+4) She realises that she can improve a person’s grip on the cup as well as avoid the danger of scalding if she can add a protrusion to the cup (much like a saucepan).
 This advantage is made obvious as she imagines herself handling a cup of boiling water with this design.

-5) An improved version of that protrusion became the modern day cup handle.
+5) An improved version of that protrusion became the modern-day cup handle.